ethanvc/evo/README.md

 Some base utils commonly used:
 1. type safe SyncMap.
 2. error code based Status inspired from grpc.
 So you can just process limited and unified error codes.

+#evores
+Library to obtain cpu/memory and others resources in process perspective.